farnaf/cse110fa21-lab1/index.md

 ## Background
 ---
 I actually started college as an electrical engineering major.
-It was through my first Electrica]l and Computer Engineering (ECE) course that I was introduced to embedded systems.
+It was through my first Electrical and Computer Engineering (ECE) course that I was introduced to embedded systems.
 And out of that experience, I fell in love with the process of programming and thinking of its logic to write code.
 Here is the first program I wrote in the C language:
 ```c
 // Create a function named ArrayAverage that passes in an array of 10 integers and returns the average of the array (use a double for the result)